 I did a drawer on camera to show laying the initial color onto the drawer.

 Here are the drawers after our initial coat of paint, not so pretty, but great coverage!
-The body got the same coat of paint, Palmetto in the majority with Yankee Blue framing out the trim details.
+The body got the same coat of paint, Palmetto in the majority with bunker hill Blue framing out the trim details.
 I next added a coat of pre stain condition to the bare wood top to keep the old stains from peeking through the new finish.

 I left the drawers to dry overnight and came back to them.
 The next coat is pretty much the same as the first, only this timed I incorporated the Mermaid Tail just into the centers of the drawer insets by just applying a small line of paint and then blending into the surrounding Palmetto.
 This serves to add a bit of highlighting to the drawers, the dark blue on the frames and bright turquoise centers really sets them off.
 I also did a second coat on camera to see the blending.
 This second coat is where you really want to make sure the colors blend smoothly together.